-Ashingham House is a large detached property situated in the picturesque village of Temple Ewell which is close to the coastal port of Dover; Ashingham House offers a service to adults who have been identified as has learning difficulties and may also have behaviours that challenge.
-The home provides twenty four hour staff support, activities are available and planned to take into account each individuals likes and dislikes as well as their level of abilities.
+Ashingham House is a large detached property situated in the picturesque village of Temple Ewell which is close to the coastal port of Dover; Ashingham House offers a service to adults who have been identified as having learning difficulties and may also have behaviours that challenge.
+The home provides twenty-four-hour staff support, and activities are available and planned to take into account each individual’s likes and dislikes as well as their level of abilities.

 Our aim is to provide personalised care and support to each individual living within our accommodation.
 Ashingham House provides a range of support with personal care but does not provide nursing care in any capacity.
 Our aim is for service users to experience real, constructive outcomes, expressed through their lifestyle and to have opportunities for fulfilment, as a result of choosing to use the services we provide.
 We aim to help service users exercise the opportunity to select from a range of options in all aspects of their lives.
 We place the rights of our service users at the forefront of our philosophy of care.
 We seek to advance these rights in all aspects of the environment and service we provide and to encourage our service users to exercise their rights to the full.
 To ensure that at all times, services are provided which comply with the requirements of The Essential Standards of Quality and Safety, Health and Social Care Act 2008, Regulation 2009.
 In particular Regulations 12 & 15 of those Regulations.